 How a team shares Claude skills: the knacks loop

-We run team skills through a five step loop we call the knacks loop: Publish, Review, Library, Use, Prove.
+We run team skills through a five step loop we call the knacks loop: Publish, Approve, Ship, Use, Improve.
 Someone describes a method they keep repeating, in plain English, and it becomes a draft skill with examples and tests.
 The team lead, not IT, reviews and approves it.
-The approved skill joins the company's skill library with an owner and a version.
-The team runs it in Claude with nothing new to install (one command for engineers, zero for everyone else).
-And every skill shows its real usage, because a skill nobody runs is a problem worth seeing: zero is information.
+The approved skill ships to the whole team in Claude with nothing new to install (one command for engineers, zero for everyone else).
+And when the owner improves it, everyone is on the latest version immediately, changelog included.

 The loop matters more than the tooling.
-Even a team running it manually in a shared repository beats a folder of unowned prompt files, because every skill has a person who vouches for it and a number that tells the truth about adoption.
+Even a team running it manually in a shared repository beats a folder of unowned prompt files, because every skill has a person who vouches for it and a version everyone can trust.

 How knacks helps

-knacks is the company skill system built on this loop.
-Non-technical people publish methods in plain English, team leads approve them, the skill library lives as plain markdown files in a GitHub repository the company owns, skills run in Claude everywhere, and real usage is visible on every skill.
-Nothing enters knacks unless someone chooses to publish it.
+knacks is the approval layer for the AI your employees are building.
+Today that means company skills, built on this loop.
+Non-technical people publish methods in plain English, team leads approve them, the skill library lives as plain markdown files in a GitHub repository the company owns, and skills ship to everyone in Claude, current by default.
+Nothing enters knacks unless someone chooses to publish it, and knacks never tracks who runs what.

 Give your team its skill library.